Citi/parfun/docs/source/tutorials/quickstart.rst

 .. code-block:: python

+    from typing import List

+    import pandas as pd

     def relative_metrics(df: pd.DataFrame, columns: List[str]) -> pd.DataFrame:
         """
         Computes relative metrics (difference to mean, median ...) of a dataframe, for each of the requested dataframe's